Times Square Theater: Original theater

 The Times Square Theater had a fan-shaped layout.
 A contemporary account said the theater could accommodate 1,127 people; meanwhile, The Broadway League and Playbill both cite a capacity of 1,055, and theater historian Mary C. Henderson gives a figure of 1,035.
 The interior was originally decorated in the Empire style with some Adam style ornamentation.
 The original color scheme was silver and green against a black background.
 In later years, the green decorations faded to gray.

 The theater had two levels of seating: a ground-floor orchestra level, as well as a balcony with a slightly higher seating capacity.
 The first four rows of the orchestra were designed with armchairs instead of typical theater seats.
 At balcony level was a crossover aisle with several entrances, reducing the distance that patrons had to climb compared to in older theaters.
 Near the front of the auditorium, on either side of the balcony level, was a wall section with two box seats.
 Each wall section had black velvet curtains and was topped by a plaster half-dome.
 The theater contained an "air cushion" facing 42nd Street to the south, which dampened noise from outdoors.
 On either side of the auditorium were emergency exits leading to passageways; the New-York Tribune said these were capable of emptying the theater "in a matter of seconds".
 The ceiling had a dome measuring 35 ft wide.

 A black velvet curtain separated the audience from the stage, which was 40 ft wide.
 A grand staircase connected the orchestra and balcony levels.
 There was also a women's lounge and smoking room on balcony level, as well as a men's lounge in the basement.
 The men's lounge was decorated in the Tudor style and contained wooden paneling.
 To the west of the Times Square's auditorium was the Apollo's entrance, which consisted of a corridor with paneled walls and several types of marble.
-The old Apollo entrance from 42nd Street, with bas-relief sculptures and black-and-white marble decorations, was retained when the current Lyric Theatre was built in 1998.
 To the east of the auditorium is the lobby from the original Lyric Theatre.
+The old Lyric entrance from 42nd Street, with bas-relief sculptures and black-and-white marble decorations, was retained when the current Lyric Theatre was built in 1998.